 Spending more time with doctors can greatly improve a patient’s opinion of the hospital and the standard of their care.
 Patient confidence will increase, and they will be more willing to comply with pre-procedure and after-care protocols if a doctor talks with the patient and their family members, discussing diagnosis, treatment options, and procedure details.
 This complements the first point, increasing the likelihood of a positive outcome.

 Interoperability makes it easier for patients to access their medical records and communicate with clinicians more readily.
 Additionally, it gives them better access to doctors.
 For instance, if the records system, which also interfaces with billing and insurance, is linked with the scheduling system, what can the patient expect?
-He/she may be able to schedule appointments online, get real-time updates on test results or insurance authorizations, and generally stay closer to their doctors.
+They may be able to schedule appointments online, get real-time updates on test results or insurance authorizations, and generally stay closer to their doctors.

 Time is money, as the adage goes.
 Interoperability can result in considerable financial savings for hospitals since it dramatically increases productivity.
 Savings can be enormous just by easing the administrative strain on workers.